Florida Criminal Process

 Melinda Morris of Morris Law Firm, P.A. is a former assistant state attorney who understands both sides of the law.
 She builds her defense in each case with the knowledge of what it takes for the prosecution to prove important factors.
 Morris has more than a decade of experience fighting for the rights of those facing criminal charges.

 If you or a loved one has been arrested in Pinellas County or any of the surrounding areas, you do not have to face the intimidating Florida criminal process alone.
 Morris Law Firm, P.A. can guide you through each step and help you fight for your rights.
-Whether you have a pending arrest warrant or are facing a notice to appear in court, call (727) 592-5885 today.

 Information About Criminal Process in Florida